tldr-pages/tldr/pages/common/ipfs.md

 `ipfs pin rm {{hash}}`

-- Create a new ipfs ID with a given name:

-`ifps key gen --type=rsa --size=2048 {{name}}`

-- Add an hash to the IPNS with the given ID _(omit --key for default)_.
+- Add an hash to the IPNS with the given ID (omit --key for default).
 If is the hash of a folder, It will add the whole folder with files:

 `ipfs name publish --key={{ID}} {{hash}}`